 If using other passive probes than those supplied, be sure to perform a low frequency calibration before using them to measure signal.
-You can use the signal from the Cal Out hook on the front of the oscilloscope.

 Active Probes

 Teledyne LeCroy offers a variety of active probes for use with your oscilloscope.
 Most active probes match probe to oscilloscope response automatically using probe response data stored in an on-board EEPROM.
 This ensures the best possible combined probe plus oscilloscope channel frequency response without the need to perform any deembedding procedure.